timothyleejin/tp/docs/DeveloperGuide.md

        **Expected:** All contacts with the role as Organiser are listed.

 2. **Test case:** `filter`<br>
    **Expected:** Invalid command.
-No person is listed.
 Error details shown in the status message.

 <h3 class="developerHeader2">Finding a person by name</h3>